sandboxie-plus/sandboxie-docs/Content/StartCommandLine.md

   "C:\Program Files\Sandboxie\Start.exe"  disable_force
 ```

 Note the missing slash in this command syntax.
 Note also that this command is not a toggle.
 It always puts the Disable Forced Programs mode into effect and always restarts the countdown timer.
-At this time, Start.exe does not offer a way to request the cancelation of this mode.
+At this time, Start.exe does not offer a way to request the cancellation of this mode.

 * * *